MariuszKaminski/Milestone-Project-1/README.md

 ## Credits (Sources for Content, Media and Design Ideas)

 ### Sources for content:
-[BodyActiveGym](http://www.bodyactivegym.co.uk/) text adapted for “About” and "What do we offer?" sections\
+[BodyActiveGym](http://www.bodyactivegym.co.uk/) -text adapted for “About” and "What do we offer?" sections\
-[RippedGym Harlow](https://www.rippedgymharlow.co.uk/) text adapted for “About” section and “Opening Times” card\
+[RippedGym Harlow](https://www.rippedgymharlow.co.uk/) -text adapted for “About” section and “Opening Times” card\
-[PureGym](https://www.puregym.com/gyms/harlow/timetable/) class names in “Classes” section
+[PureGym](https://www.puregym.com/gyms/harlow/timetable/) -class names in “Classes” section

 ### Sources for photos: